The pressure to feel productive gets too much at the best of times!

 I am not a marathon runner, but completing a novel or long-form work is a marathon.
 But pushing myself to the extremes of my body or mind’s capabilities, that was never how I could run it.
 I haven’t the stamina.
 Nor have I the luxury of time and energy that it takes to get into running a marathon – to extend the metaphor to breaking.
 Murakami first wrote after his bar closed into the early hours.
 His commitment to anti-social hours is so admirable but also completely unrealistic in my life.
 While he inspires me with his discipline, he also teaches me about my own energy levels.

 So, I have to consider what sort of runner am I?
 I conclude it’s what I knew already, I’m a jogger.
 A slow, plodding jogger who makes frequent stops to catch my breath.
 It’s not the most flattering depiction but, nonetheless, it reflects a realistic picture.
 And so no, I haven’t been writing of blogging much at the moment.
-It turns out, when you’re living through unprecendented times, you have to forgive yourself if it leaves you out of breathe.
+It turns out, when you’re living through unprecendented times, you have to forgive yourself if it leaves you out of breath.